 More details

-Be sure to specify what your payment terms are in advance and include these on your invoice.
+Be sure to specify your payment terms in advance and include these on your invoice.
 Many agencies and business clients will pay quite promptly.
-You can incentivise early payment by offering a discount if the invoice is settled within 7 days for instance.
+You can incentivise early payment by offering a discount if the invoice is settled within 7 days, for instance.

 Are you VAT registered?